Monday Night Information Net

 If you would like to volunteer for the siren test, contact Clay, WA6LBU via email: firstname.lastname@example.org

 Thank you to everyone who volunteers to help with the siren test; your help is greatly appreciated.
-Early check-ins to the siren test net begin at 11:00.
-Please be at your siren promptly at 11:45, and be ready to give a physical inspection report.
+Roll call begin at 11:30 am, please be at your siren promptly and be ready to give a physical inspection report.
 Check to see that there is no damage to the pole, siren, or electrical boxes, ensure that the ground wire is still intact, and if your siren has solar panels, see that the solar equipment is still intact.
 You can give your physical inspection report when checking into the net.

 After the siren test has been completed, we will do a roll call in the order of the siren numbers.
 If you have two sirens, you may give your report for both sirens when called.